 Years passed.
 Another birthday approached.
 This time, I turned thirty.
 I won’t go into detail about the dramatic fitting room incident that preceded my thirtieth birthday, but suffice it to say, I soon developed a passion for ridding my body of cellulite.
 The conventional wisdom on the subject didn’t sit well with me.
-It’s true that 90 percent of women have cellulite, but that doesn’t mean we are supposed to have cellulite.
-Does it?

 Upon further research, I came across an alternative viewpoint.
 In this theory, cellulite isn’t harmless and genetic –it’s a sign of impaired lymphatic flow.
 The lymphatic system is the “sewage disposal system” for our cells.
 Blood delivers nutrients to our cells while lymph carries away the metabolic waste.
 The lymphatic system is often referred to as the secondary circulatory system, even though the human body contains over twice as much lymph as it does blood (six to ten liters!).

 With this understanding of cellulite, Real Food becomes a critical aspect of an effective cellulite treatment plan because any food that is not digested properly can cause congestion in the lymphatic fluid.
 Trans fats, food additives, anything your body interprets as a waste product can contribute to impaired lymphatic flow.